 Tax Benefits of 529 College Savings Plans

-However, the plan is open to all U.S. citizens and resident aliens who are 18 or older.
-Any account holder who contributes to the plan would enjoy tax-exempt growth.
+At the federal level, there is no tax deduction, but savings grow tax exempt.
 This means Uncle Sam won’t touch the money you earn in the market as long as it’s invested, and you can take advantage of compound interest.
 You’re also free from taxation when you take the money out if you use the funds to pay for 529 plan qualified expenses such as tuition.

 However, you may face some tax-related pitfalls when you don’t use your 529 plan as intended.
 When you take money out of the plan to fund anything that’s not a qualified higher education expense, you’ve made a nonqualified withdrawal.
 It may be subject to federal income tax at your rate and a 10% penalty.
-You may also have to pay back previously claimed income-tax deductions.
+You may also have to pay back previously claimed state income tax deductions.

 In a few situations, you can get the penalty waived.
-Speak to a financial advisor or tax professional to discuss how a nonqualified withdrawal may impact you based on your unique situation.
-You can also discuss additional tax benefits that may apply to your unique circumstances.
+Speak to a financial advisor or tax professional to learn how a nonqualified withdrawal may impact you based on your unique situation.

 What Are My Investment Options?

-However, you can put these age-based portfolios on three tracks based on your risk level: conservative, moderate and aggressive.
+These age-based portfolios run on three risk-level tracks: conservative, moderate and aggressive.
 So if you have a high risk tolerance, you may choose the aggressive option.
-This portfolio would invest a significant portion of your contributions in stocks even when your child gets older in order to aim for strong growth by taking on more risk.
+This portfolio would invest a significant portion of your contributions in stocks and shift to safer funds less than other tracks as your child approaches college age.

-If you’re not sure what your risk tolerance is, you can use our asset allocation calculator to figure out an investment mix that may reflect your goals.
-You can use that information to explore the plan’s target portfolios.
+If you’re not sure what your risk tolerance is, you can use our asset allocation calculator to get a sense of what mix of investments would be in your comfort zone.
+You can then use that information to explore the plan’s target portfolios.
 Each invests in a variety of securities based on a specific risk level that ranges from conservative to aggressive.
 In addition, you can also invest in one or more individual portfolios.
 Each of these options invests in a single underlying fund.

-And unlike plans that other states sponsor, the South Carolina direct option also allows you to invest an individual portfolio that invests entirely in one exchange-traded fund (ETF).
-These types of funds typically have lower fees than mutual funds.
+Additionally, unlike plans that other states sponsor, the South Carolina Direct Plan offers a portfolio that invests entirely in one exchange-traded fund (ETF).
+ETFs typically have lower fees than mutual funds.

 How Do I Withdraw Money from the Future Scholar 529 Plan?

 You can request a 529 plan withdrawal by logging on to your account.
-You can make payments to yourself, your beneficiary or directly to the eligible educational institution you’re funding.
-You can make the payment via check, wire transfer or ACH direct deposit.
+There, you'll have the option to make payments to yourself, your beneficiary or directly to the student's eligible educational institution.
+Payments can be via check, wire transfer or ACH direct deposit.
 Fees may apply to wire transfers.